cntehang/ng-config-service/docs/design.md

 ### Configuration Service

-The configuration service uses HTTP protocol to get the configuration file and initialize the configuration settings.
-The configuration service should be a singlton created by the root injector。It has an `load` method that is called by a service provider to load the configuration file.
+The configuration service uses HTTP(S) protocol to get the configuration file and initialize the configuration settings.
+The configuration service should be a singlton created by the root injector。It has an `load` method that is called by a DI provider to load the configuration file.

 ### Configuration Service Provider